 - Dress appropriately.
 As boring as it may sound, dust off the suit and tie and shine those shoes.
 Most university career centers can give you detailed guidance on appropriate business attire for the career fair.

 - Do your research on the companies in attendance a few days before the fair.
 You will be able to create a target list of companies that you want to visit first.
 Target lists aren’t just about hitting up the most popular companies; research is about finding companies that fit with your career or internship goals.
 Doing research will also help you create good questions to ask the representatives.

 - In addition to having prepared questions for your target companies, also prepare 2-4 general questions you can ask any representative.

 Now is the time to start looking for your summer internship.
 Don’t get distracted and put off your search until the spring when some of the best opportunities might be gone.
-Start by getting organized and creating a plan of attack.
-Get organized now by downloading for free, Internship Manual Toolkit to get on track and stay focused on getting your dream gig.
+Download your free Internship Manual Toolkit to get on track and stay focused on getting your dream gig.